allforthe64/spiral-backend/README.md

 <h1>Discover Spiral: The Backend</h1>
 <br>
-I am a huge gym rat.
-Something about going to the gym, racking up an absurd ammount of weight and trying to lift it speaks to me.
-But one thing I don't enjoy, is writing complex, heavy code.
-So I decided to learn ReactJS :p.
-I knew going in that React would allow me to write lighter, easier to read code and I had a brilliant idea: why not use the power of lightweight code to build a website about jacking heavy weights?
-And just like that, the Mogged
-Supplement Company was born.
-Read on to see how I combined two of my passions into one epic project:
+If you've already looked through the readme for this project's frontend, you'll know that Discover Spiral Learning features not only a flashy forward facing design, but also a backend which we built to store all of the great learning resources available on the site.
+We knew we needed to be able to store simple objects made up of mostly text and images and a system to perform CRUD operations on the resources.
+With these parameters in mind, we decided to keep it simple and use a Express API connected to a MongoDB cluster.
+Read below to see how we combined these tools to build the backend for the Spiral project:
 <br>
 <br>
 <br>